microsoft/PartnerResources/_docs/Azure/AppDev/DevOps.md

 Our strategy - over the coming years - is to bring the best of both products together into a single product experience - in GitHub - to provide the broadest set of software development capabilities that meet the needs of every developer and enterprise.
 Azure DevOps will continue to evolve with the industry, and we are committed to supporting and investing in Azure DevOps while we execute on our longer-term strategy.

+## Choosing between GitHub or Azure DevOps

-When deciding between Azure DevOps or GitHub, we encourage you to:
+When deciding between Azure DevOps or GitHub, it may not be one or the other - but a combination of the two.
+We encourage you to:

 - First, explore GitHub and it's unique capabilities like [GitHub Actions](), [Advanced Security](), [Codespaces]().
 - Move/create your repo to GitHub to take advantage of [code & secret scanning](), [Dependabot]() for vulnerability alerts and remediation and [Codespaces]() - even if you plan to use Azure DevOps for the rest of the DevOps lifecycle (i.e., Boards, Pipelines).
 - Leverage [Boards](), [Artifacts]() and [Test Plans]() in Azure DevOps in conjunction with GitHub as needed.
 - Review the [GitHub public roadmap]() to see/track upcoming features.

-## GitHub Resources
+## GitHub Fundamentals

-### Fundamentals

 GitHub is much more than a code repository.
 [Watch sessions on-demand](https://githubuniverse.com/on-demand/) from GitHub Universe (GitHub's annual developer conference) to quickly learn more.
 Recommended sessions:
 - Get a tour of GitHub's latest features and capabilities in Nat Friedman's (CEO @ GitHub) [keynote video](https://www.youtube.com/watch?v=2m9nUP-e8Co).